 Prevalence is between 20 and 421 per 100,000 adults in Turkey; Japan follows with reported prevalence between 13.5 and 20 cases per 100,000 adults.
 Prevalence is much lower in Western countries ranging from 0.12 to 0.64 cases per 100,000 adults.

 A recent epidemiologic study revealed an 18-fold increase in the prevalence of this syndrome in the United States.
-The causes of this ...
+The causes of this increase are ...